 Day Notes:

-Today, we make our way into Zimbabwe to Nantwich Lodge, situated in the northwest corner of Hwange National Park, the largest national park in Zimbabwe, covering an area of approx. 14 650 km2.
+Today, we make our way into Zimbabwe to Robins Camp, situated in the northwest corner of Hwange National Park, the largest national park in Zimbabwe, covering an area of approx. 14 600 km2.
 Named after a local chief, Hwange is situated in the northwest corner of the country about one hour south of the Victoria Falls.
 Due to its close proximity to the Falls, Hwange boasts an incredible biodiversity of flora and fauna, and a plethora of African wildlife.
 There are over 100 species of mammals and nearly 400 bird species recorded here.
-Upon your arrival, you’ll have the opportunity to partake in an afternoon game drive, allowing you to immediately immerse yourself in the rich wildlife experience this pristine location has to offer.
+Upon arrival, you can choose to partake in an optional game drive (for own account) to kickstart your wildlife experience

-• Transfer from Chobe Safari Lodge to Hideaways Nantwich Lodge, Hwange
+• Transfer from The Chobe Safari Lodge to Robins Camp

 Victoria Falls (Zimbabwe), Zimbabwe